LittleTealeaf/dotfiles/README.md

 The following sections of this document highlight installation steps in order to get everything up and running!

+## Using the Install Script

+If you would like, you can use the install script to automatically install all of these options.
+I will try to make this script as robust as possible in order to avoid any overwriting.

+This setup script is targetted towards bash.

 ## Initial Shell Setup